 - ½ teaspoon Cumin, ground

-- 2, 14 oz cans Southwestern Style Pinto Beans
+- 2, 14-ounce cans Southwestern Style Pinto Beans

-- 1, 14 oz can Diced Tomatoes with Green Chilis
+- 1, 14-ounce can Diced Tomatoes with Green Chilis

-- 8 ¼ pound plus Hot Dogs, from Costco
+- 8 Costco ¼ pound plus Hot Dogs

 Instructions

-- In a heavy-bottomed stockpot or cast iron dutch oven heat 1 tablespoon of vegetable in the bottom and add the onion.
+- In a heavy-bottomed stock pot or cast iron dutch oven heat 1 tablespoons of vegetable in the bottom and add the onion.

 - Cook until the onion becomes translucent.
 Add the garlic and ground beef and cook over medium-high heat until the ground beef has completely browned.
 Sprinkle the flour over the beef and stir to incorporate.
 You can skip this step if you are gluten-free, just drain off the excess fat.